-- (2) Be active for a minimum of 3 months and be active in Local meetings by attending at least 3 monthly meetings. - Local meetings by attending at least 3 monthly meetings.

-(3) Have 2 years residency before being elected to provin- - cial Board or Executive.

-(9) All paid up members in good standing shall be entitled to vote and stand for office but no associate member or af- - to vote and stand for office but no associate memore or or dilate organization shall be entitled to vote or hold office.
-(10) Membership fees shall not exceed the fee levels approved by the annual general assembly of the Association.
-Membership fees are not refundable and all fees, upon being paid, shall be placed in a chartered bank or credit union account to the credit of the Local to which the mem- - ber belongs.

-(11) Locals shall actively recruit new members, issue membership cards, maintain up-to-date records of all membership fee receipts and make such records available to the Association's provincial Secretary on a quarterly basis, along with up-to-date membership lists.
+- (2) Be active for a minimum of 3 months and be active in Local meetings by attending at least 3 monthly meetings. - (3) Have 2 years residency before being elected to provincial Board or Executive. - (9) All paid up members in good standing shall be entitled to vote and stand for office but no associate member or affiliate organization shall be entitled to vote or hold office. - (10) Membership fees shall not exceed the fee levels approved by the annual general assembly of the Association.
+Membership fees are not refundable and all fees, upon being paid, shall be placed in a chartered bank or credit union account to the credit of the Local to which the member belongs. - (11) Locals shall actively recruit new members, issue membership cards, maintain up-to-date records of all membership fee receipts and make such records available to the Association's provincial Secretary on a quarterly basis, along with up-to-date membership lists.
 A member may withdraw from membership in the Association upon giving notice in writing directly to the Local where his or her name was first entered. - (12) Membership in the Local, and thus in the Association of Metis and Non-Status Indians of Saskatchewan, may be revoked by the President of the Local for just cause but an appeal shall lie with the Regional Director and a further and final appeal shall lie with the Association's Board of Directors.
 If the revocation is accepted, or sustained on appeal, the member shall vacate whatever office he or she may hold in the Association at the Local, Regional or Provincial level.
 All paid-up members whose membership has not been revoked shall be considered members in good standing of the Local.
 (13) Locals shall foster an active membership and encourage members to participate constructively in their respective communities and in the wider society.
 They shall support community and individual initiatives which lead to the betterment of the social, cultural and economic conditions of the membership, and they shall co-operate closely with the Regional Director and the AMNSIS central offices in the productive management and administration of regional, inter-regional and province-wide programs and projects.